Article | Last updated: 31/01/2018 | Ministry of Children and Families

-• one of the parties is already married.
+- one of the parties was already married.

-Following a petition from both parties, however, the marriage may nonetheless be recognised if there are strong grounds for doing so.
+At the request of both parties, however, the marriage may nonetheless be recognised if there are strong reasons for doing so.
 This is a narrow exemption provision that is practised very strictly.
 It is therefore rare for such a marriage to provide grounds for family reunification.
-Any applications for recognition are to be sent to the Directorate for Children, Youth and Family Affairs, which can also provide guidance in this area.
+Any applications for recognition are to be sent to the County Governor of Oslo and Akershus, which can also provide guidance in this area.